EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 Permanent Residency (Green Card):

-• Once your I-829 is approved you are a permanent resident.
+- Once your I-829 is approved, you become an unconditional lawful permanent resident.

 Naturalization